daviddavo/trackl/README.md

 # trackl
-Important: THIS APP IS NOT AVAILABLE TO USE YET
+Important: THIS APP IS NOT AVAILABLE FOR USE YET

 Based on trackma (https://github.com/z411/trackma)